Skip to main content

 • Write down a list of your symptoms and concerns; be specific.

-• Practice what you want to say.
+• Practice what you want to say to your provider.
 That way, you won’t leave anything out.

-• Write down a list of all medications (prescription and non-prescription).
+• Write down a list of all medications you’re currently taking (prescription and non-prescription), along with the dosage.

 2. Find a quiet space

-• Turn off background noise such as TVs, radios, and smart speakers.
+• Turn off background noise such as TVs and radios.

 • Ask others in your home to keep the noise level down.